dvdvgt/typst-letter/README.md

 # Description

-A template for a [DIN 5008](https://de.wikipedia.org/wiki/DIN_5008) complaint letter in typst
+A [typst](https://typst.app) template for a [DIN 5008](https://de.wikipedia.org/wiki/DIN_5008) inspired letter with the goal to fit nicely into C6/5 envelops.

 # Contributing